Rock in Rio: Rock in Rio 4 (2011)

-The fourth edition of Rock in Rio, back to its origins, was held on September 23, 24, 25, 29 and 30, and October 1 and 2, 2011, at an area (pt) to be built next to the old City of Rock – which is currently the site of the Olympic Village of the 2016 Summer Olympics.
+The fourth edition of Rock in Rio, back to its origins, was held on 23, 24, 25, 29 and 30 September, and 1 and 2 October 2011, at an area (pt) to be built next to the old City of Rock – which was the site of the Olympic Village for the 2016 Summer Olympics.

 Three different stages were employed, with the headlining concerts at the Palco Mundo (World Stage), the secondary ones in Palco Sunset (Sunset Stage), and DJs playing at a specialized stage for electronic music.
 The closing acts, Guns N' Roses and System of a Down, entered following a poll on the festival's website.
 Maroon 5 was a last hour addition, following Jay-Z leaving for personal reasons.

 Full list of artists who performed at Rock in Rio 4: